samhiq/Samhiq-Mailer/README.md

-Certainly!
-Below is an extended README for your Samhiq-Mailer project:

----

 # 📧 Samhiq-Mailer 🚀

 **Samhiq-Mailer** is an exceptional Python tool designed for effortless email sending via SMTP and Gmail.
 It takes user experience to the next level with its intuitive Tkinter-based graphical interface.